AccessMap/accessmap-react-native/README.md

     - You may need to first open and run your emulator.
     - Tools > AVD Manager > Press the green button next to your installed emulated device.
 9. To run the app, run the following command in the root directory: `npx react-native run-android`
+10. If at any point you run into a message mentioning ./gradlew debug error or a server 500 error on the app relating to a dependency, follow the above steps again.